Binidali Holidays Guide

 What is the Weather like in Binidali

-Binidali has a mediterranean climate characterised by warm to hot, dry summers with a pleasant cooling breeze and milder winters.
-The sea in Binidali will be around 22-26 degrees in summer.
-In October the sea is still warm.
-Spring time ( early March to April ) will have sunny days and air temperatures around 20 and above , ideal for sightseeing, walking, cycling and horseriding activities.Weather & forecast through the year
+Binidali has a mediterranean climate characterised by hot dry summers.
+Menorca has pleasant cooling Summer breeze.
+The sea temperatures at Binidali will be around 22-26 degrees in Summer.
+In October the water is still warm.
+Spring time ( early March to April ) will have sunny days with temperatures around 20 and above , ideal for sightseeing, walking, cycling and horseriding activities.Wetter & forecast through the year

 Restaurants and Bars in Binidali